 \section{Introduction}

 Content distribution has become a dominant application in today's Internet.
-Much of these contents are delivered by Content Distribution Networks (CDNs), which are provided by Akamai, Amazon etc \cite{jiang12}.
-There usually exists a stringent requirement on the latency between service provider and end users for these applications.
+Much of these contents are delivered by Content Distribution Networks (CDNs), which are provided by Akamai, Amazon, etc \cite{jiang12}.
+There usually exists a stringent requirement on the latency between the service provider and end users for these applications.
 CDNs use a large network of caches to deliver content from a location close to the end users.
-If a user's request is served by the cache (i.e., cache hit), the user experiences a faster response time than if it was served by the backend server.
+This aligns with the trend of edge networks, where computing and storage resources are provisioned at the edge of networks.
+If a user's request is served by a nearby edge cache, the user experiences a faster response time than if it was served by the backend server.
 It also reduces bandwidth requirements at the central content repository.

-With the aggressive increase in Internet traffic over past years \cite{cisco15}, CDNs need to host contents from thousands of regions belonging to web sites of thousands of content providers.
-Furthermore, each content provider may host a large variety of content, including videos, music, images and webs.
+With the aggressive increase in Internet traffic over past years \cite{cisco15}, CDNs need to host content from thousands of regions belonging to web sites of thousands of content providers.
+Furthermore, each content provider may host a large variety of content, including videos, music, and images.
 Such an increasing diversity in content services requires CDNs to provide different quality of service to varying content classes and applications with different access characteristics and performance requirements.
 Significant economic benefits and important technical gains have been observed with the deployment of service differentiation \cite{feldman02}.
-While a rich literature has studied the design of fair and efficient caching algorithms for content distribution, little work has paid attention to the provision of multi-level services in cache networks.
+While a rich literature has studied the design of fair and efficient caching algorithms for content distribution, little work has paid attention to the provision of multi-level services in edge networks.